Growing Children and Childhood Diseases

 As their bodies grow, the “new” muscles, bone, organs etc need constant additional micro nutrient as well as protein fats and carbohydrates.
 That’s why we have developed in our lab the Green Smoothi – simply a supply of all the micronutrients to add to normal meals to ensure that healthy growth.
 In fact, some studies claim that adolescents need up to five or six times or more that WHO-recommended minimum daily requirement (MDR or RDA).

 So just how do we keep the immune system active and doing its job without choking the child?

 Let me explain.

-You see… Immune systems require certain nutrients – from the food and water supply – to perform at their peak.
+Immune systems like all cells require certain nutrients – from the food and water supply – to form properly.
+And, to perform at their peak they need an abundance of specific vitamins and minerals, according to Cheraskin and others.
 That means that they will falter if a deficiency of even one of a number of their essential nutrients becomes critical.
-There are about 100 or more of these nutrients required (on a day-to-day basis) to maintain health.
+There are overall about 100 or more of these nutrients required (on a day-to-day basis) to maintain general health and ensure optimum growth.
 Such nutrients comprise vitamins, minerals, essential fatty acids, amino acids and certain plant constituents.

-Not only that, but children’s’ chief immune gland – the thymus gland – is considerably larger than that of a grown adult.
+Not only that, but also children’s’ chief immune gland – the thymus gland – is considerably larger than that of a grown adult that becomes vestigial.
 Yes, that’s right.
 Children have already been given an in-built germ-crunching gland to deal with the bugs that they are pre-programmed to encounter and defeat.